Glossary of ancient Roman religion: ius

 Ius is the Latin word for justice, right, equity, fairness and all which came to be understood as the sphere of law.
 It is defined in the opening words of the Digesta with the words of Celsus as "the art of that which is good and fair" and similarly by Paulus as "that which is always just and fair".
 The polymath Varro and the jurist Gaius consider the distinction between divine and human ius essential but divine order is the source of all laws, whether natural or human, so the pontifex is considered the final judge (iudex) and arbiter.
 The jurist Ulpian defines jurisprudence as "the knowledge of human and divine affairs, of what is just and unjust".

 ius divinum

-"Sacred law" or "divine law," particularly in regard to the gods' rights pertaining to their "property," that which is rightfully theirs.
+"Sacred law" or "divine law", particularly in regard to the gods' rights pertaining to their "property", that which is rightfully theirs.
 Recognition of the ius divinum was fundamental to maintaining right relations between human beings and their deities.
 The concern for law and legal procedure that was characteristic of ancient Roman society was also inherent in Roman religion.
 See also pax deorum.

+ius pontificum

+Pontifical law governing Roman religion covered sacra, rites; vota, pledges; feriae, holy days; and sepulchra, graves.
+Cicero describes it as absconditum, secret.
+A book on pontifical law, probably the one written in the mid-2nd century BC by Fabius Pictor, was consulted by Aulus Gellius in the 2nd century AD as a source on the flamen and flaminica Dialis.

 L

+lavatio

+The bathing of the cult image of a deity, particularly goddesses, might be prescribed in an annual ritual.
+A lavatio was an especial part of the imported cult of Cybele, whose statue and associated objects were carried in procession for bathing in the river Almo.
+Ovid says that the statue of Venus Verticordia was bathed as part of the Veneralia on the first of April, but the absence of this lavatio in any other source may indicate that since it was meant to be conducted by women, the magistrates did not attend.

 lectisternium

-The lectisternium was a propitiatory ceremony.
+The lectisternium was a propitiatory ceremony that took the form of a meal offered to divinities, as if seated for banqueting on a couch (lectus).